 Z Shell, or zsh, is a shell interpreter that inherits features from bash, ksh, and tcsh, which can be used as an interactive shell, utilities, and basic programming language functionality.

 In short, it gives you power over your computer, and it’s hailing since 1990.

-From 2019 onwards, macOS replaced zsh over bash, which was the backbone of shell till Mojave.
+From 2019 onwards, macOS replaced zsh over bash, which was the backbone of shell until Mojave.
 Also, Kali-Linux also replaced bash with zsh, and even Manjaro Linux ships with a zsh shell.

 So let’s see how you can also replace bash with zsh in Ubuntu 22.04.
 Also, you will learn how to customize zsh using OhMyZsh and Powerlevel10k.